bunchc/cldemo-roh-ansible/README.md

 This demo is based on the original Cumulus Networks [ROH Demo](https://github.com/CumulusNetworks/cldemo-roh-ansible) and corresponding topology.

 This demo shows a topology using 'Routing on the Host' to add host reachability directly into a BGP routed fabric.
 Switches are Cumulus Linux and servers running Ubuntu.
-This playbook configures a CLOS topology running BGP unnumbered in the fabric with numbered links towards the hosts, and installs a webserver on one of the hosts to serve as a Hello World example.
-The Ubunut server acts as the host to redistribute kernel routes as /32 host routes into the routing table when VMs or containers become available.
+This playbook configures a CLOS topology running BGP unnumbered in the fabric with numbered links towards the hosts, and installs a webserver and haproxy on both hosts to serve as a Hello World example.
+The Ubuntu server acts as the host to redistribute kernel routes as /32 host routes into the routing table when VMs or containers become available.

 ## Topology
 ```